colejarczyk/doc/userguide/customers/menu/referred_customers.rst

 Administrator can view all invitations sent by customer with current status:

 - **Invited**
-   invitation was sent by referrer to the recipient on his email address
+   invitation was sent by referrer to the recipient on their email address (Heads up: OL can be configured not to send invitation emails)

 - **Registered**
    referred customer (recipient) register new account in Open Loyalty